jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 Note that this is made primarily for reasons of "freedom of conscience."
 There are other reasons for this that will be described later.
-Interestingly, Shoghi Effendi did not dictate this process, but suggested it to the community:
+Interestingly, Shoghi Effendi did not dictate this process, but did suggest it to the community:

     I would recommend these observations to your earnest consideration, and whatever decision you arrive at, all local